lawoole/framework/README.md

 ## About Lawoole

-> **Note** This repository contains the core code of the Lawoole framework.
+> **Note:** This repository contains the core code of the Lawoole framework.
 If you want to build an application using Lawoole, visit the main [Lawoole repository](https://github.com/lawoole/lawoole).

 Lawoole is a high-performance PHP framework based on Laravel and Swoole.